-She opened her first boutique via Solferino 48, Milan, in 2014.
-An elegant and refined treasure chest, curated in its smallest details by herself, from the custom display systems that are adapted to the themes of her precious collections to the beautiful 20th-century lamps and design pieces collected over the years.
+She opened a boutique in Milan in 2014, moving to a more private showroom in 2019.
+Both interiors, elegant and refined treasure chests, were curated in their smallest details by herself, from the custom display systems for her precious collections to the beautiful 20th-century lamps and design pieces collected over the years.

-She also designs jewellery collections for luxury and fashion brands such as Versace, Montblanc and other Jewellery Maisons of the Richemont Group, Christofle, Damiani Group and Swarovski.
+She has designed jewelry collections for many luxury and fashion brands such as Versace, Montblanc and Christofle and teaches Jewelry Design at IED Milan.

 Conversation with Nathalie Jean

-Trained in urban architecture, I initially worked on very large-scale architecture projects in Montreal.
+Trained in urban architecture, I initially worked on large scale architecture projects in Montreal.
 Later, at Sottsass Associates in Milan, I learnt interior architecture, which I continued to practice when I opened my own studio in 1994.
 Following La Ville Nouvelle, a solo show of design pieces at Design Gallery Milano in 2002, I felt the need to work with my hands.

 I created Necklaces Limited Edition, a collection of three dimensional paper chains covered in gold leaf.
-This first jewellery show at 10 Corso Como in Milan was a success.
+This first jewelry show at 10 Corso Como in Milan was a success.
 Vogue Paris, Vogue Italia, the Italian TV, everybody wanted those pieces.
-I then began to work with precious metals and I now dedicate myself almost entirely to jewellery.
-After many years of working as a designer, on every possible scale, from huge totiny, I have fi nally found what I was meant to do.
+I then began to work with precious metals and I now dedicate myself almost entirely to jewelry.
+After many years of working as a designer, on every possible scale, from huge to tiny, I have finally found what I was meant to do.
 It is as if everything I have done in my life thus far has led me to jewelry: miniature wearable architecture.

 2009 Suite Birmane – Nilufar Gallery, Milan